Jackk81524/sweat-social/README.md

 Many features are attached to this firestore connection and requires a google-services.plist file to operate successfully.

 Our mission is to create a social-driven fitness platform that enhances user motivation through community engagement.
-Key features include:

 ## Features